witlox/dcron/docs/index.rst

 Installing the package
 ======================
-You need python 3.7 or higher to run this package.
+You need python 3.7 including development libraries or higher to run this package.
 The package can be installed using ``pip install dcron``.

 Running the package
 ===================